Accession of North Macedonia to the European Union: EU funding

 North Macedonia has so far received €1.3 billion of development aid until 2020 from the Instrument for Pre-Accession Assistance, a funding mechanism for EU candidate countries.

+In November 2025, a corruption scandal involving the EU‑funded IPARD programme led to the arrest of several officials, including the director of the Agency for Financial Support of Agriculture and Rural Development, on charges of bribery.
+As a result, the European Commission suspended all IPARD III payments to the country.
+Following an audit which found no systemic irregularities, the suspension was lifted in April 2026 and funding was restored.

 Campaign

 The government's motto for the candidacy is "The Sun, too, is a star.", referring to the sun from the flag of North Macedonia being displayed among the other stars in the flag of Europe.

 Government structuring

 North Macedonia's government has established a management infrastructure for the European integration process on the basis of a paper adopted in 1997 under the title "The strategic bases of the Republic of [North] Macedonia on achieving the membership of the European Union".
 It consists of the following institutions: